xuanyuzhou98/i-RevNet-android/README.md

 Train Reversible Neural Network on mobile devices

 # Our goal:
-1. Train a small network on mobile device from scratch
+1. Implement and optimize neural network training on device(with respect to memory, FLOP, energy etc.)
-2. Few shot learning/finetune a network on mobile device
+2. One-shot learning on mobile device

 # Why Train on Device:
 1. Customized Models for each user